pgugger/TranscriptomeAnalysis/Exercise3.md

 	text(sft$fitIndices[,1], sft$fitIndices[,5], labels=powers, cex=0.9,col="red")
 	dev.off()

 The resulting plot on the left shows how the fit to a "scale-free topology" model increases as the chosen power increases.
-We want to choose the value at the start of the plateau (I chose 5 in my test run with slightly different data).
+We want to choose the value at the start of the plateau (I chose 9 in my test run).

 #### One-step network construction and module detection

 Once we choose the soft thresholding power, the entire network construction and module detection process can be performed in one step with the `blockwiseModules` function.
 Do not run this code because we will run everything step by step below.

 	#Do not run
-	network <- blockwiseModules(counts.wgcna, power = 5, TOMType = "unsigned", minModuleSize = 30, reassignThreshold = 0, mergeCutHeight = 0.25, numericLabels = TRUE, pamRespectsDendro = FALSE, saveTOMs = TRUE, saveTOMFileBase = "AllTOM", verbose = 3, maxBlockSize = 5000, corType="bicor")
+	network <- blockwiseModules(counts.wgcna, power = 9, TOMType = "unsigned", minModuleSize = 30, reassignThreshold = 0, mergeCutHeight = 0.25, numericLabels = TRUE, pamRespectsDendro = FALSE, saveTOMs = TRUE, saveTOMFileBase = "AllTOM", verbose = 3, maxBlockSize = 5000, corType="bicor")

 The function calculates the adjacency matrix using a kind of correlation called biweight midcorrelation (`bicor`, instead of Pearson) and the power we chose above, converts to topological overlap matrix (TOM), performs hierarchical clustering on dissimilarities based on the TOM, and finally identifies modules with a minimum size (number of genes) of 30 by cutting the dendrogram following the `mergeCutHeight` parameter.
 In the next section, we do this step by step to see the products and consider the various options that you can fine-tune in your analyses.